Tax Planning Guide

 Wages

-Salaries, wages, and other compensation for employees directly engaged in, supervising, or supporting qualified research activities.
-This includes:
+Salaries and compensation for employees directly engaged in qualified research activities

 Supplies

-Materials consumed or used in the R&D process, including:
+Materials consumed or used in the R&D process

 Contract Research